OlfactoryBehaviorLab/dewan_calcium/docs/Test Data.md

 ## Possible Fluorescence Patterns
 > The patterns exist within the 90 frames per trial.
 Each trial could have a different below pattern.
+	Note: The fluorescent values will be run through an AUROC algorithm to determine whether there is a significant difference between the baseline and odor period.
+See AUROC.py in the repository for the code.
 1) On Time Excitatory: The average fluorescent values within the *odor* period are higher than those in the *baseline* period
 2) On Time Inhibitory: The average fluorescent values within the *baseline* period are higher than those in the *odor* period
 3) Latent Excitatory: The average fluorescent values within the *post* period are higher than those in the *baseline* period.
 There is very little change during the *odor* period.
 There may be some gradual increasing towards the end of the *odor* period leading into the *post* period